The 1,2,3,4,5 method of presenting hospital indemnity insurance is going to change your life, I promise! š

 - 5 day benefit.

-This one standardized offer will work with 84% of all plans in the country, drastically simplifying your life and making implementation of hospital indemnity incredibly simple.
+Based on the data, using this one standardized offer will work with 84% of all plans in the country, drastically simplifying your life and making implementation of hospital indemnity into your sales process incredibly simple.

 Ready to transform your sales by using the 1,2,3,4,5 Method for selling hospital indemnity?